vikram7/rails-api-and-highcharts-tutorial/03-rails-api.md

 end
 ```

 Wait, what's `render json: @beers` mean?
 It's pretty much what it looks like.
-We are grabbing all the beers in our database and then displaying them as a json when we go to `localhost:3000/api/v1/beers` or `localhost:3000/api/v1/styles`.
+We are grabbing all the beers in our database and then displaying them as a json when we go to `localhost:3000/api/v1/beers`.
+We'll do something similar with styles.

-Similarly, let's write our `app/controllers/api/v1/styles_controller.rb` file:
+Let's write our `app/controllers/api/v1/styles_controller.rb` file:

 ```ruby
 class Api::V1::StylesController < ApplicationController